thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

 * __1960s__ ARPANET - The beginnings of the internet
   *  Professor Leonard Kleinrock at UCLA sent the first message over a wide area network to a computer at Stanford Research Institute
   * The internet is born!

 * __1980s__ TCP/IP standardized
    * TCP/IP is the specification that is still used on the internet today
    * It's the building blocks of HTTP and allows lower level computer to computer communication

 * __1989__ Tim Burners-Lee invents what becomes the world wide web while at CERN
    * The idea of the internet as we know it today was derived here
    * [The first website](http://info.cern.ch/hypertext/WWW/TheProject.html)
-   * Burners-Lee also found the W3C which is a standards group that still creates web standards today
+   * Burners-Lee also founded the W3C which is a standards group that still creates web standards today

 * __1993__ Mosaic Browser (Later Netscape)
    * The first popular browser was created at UIUC by [Marc Andreessen](http://en.wikipedia.org/wiki/Marc_Andreessen)
    * After Andreessen graduated, he formed a company and created Netscape Navigator
 * __1993 - 1999__ Rapid rise in popularity of the world wide web
 * __1995__ Javascript created in 10 days by Netscape
 * __1999__ Microsoft creates the XMLHTTP ActiveX control in Internet Explorer 5, which was later adopted by Mozilla, Safari, Opera and other browsers as the XMLHttpRequest JavaScript object.
 * __2005__ The term AJAX is coined and gains tremendous popularity
 * __2009__ EMCAScript 5 is agreed upon, javascript becomes more unified